Facebook’s AI convincingly inserts people into photos

 In a paper published last week on the preprint server Arxiv.org, scientists affiliated with Facebook AI Research and Tel Aviv University propose a novel technique for inserting people into existing images in a photorealistic, high-resolution way.
-It taps AI that creates a semantic map of a person and estimates the pose of other people in a given picture, and that then renders the person’s pixels and generates a face to match that of the target person.
+The technique taps AI that creates a semantic map of a person and estimates the pose of other people in a given picture, and that then renders the person’s pixels and generates a face to match that of the target person.

 While inserting folks into frames might not seem like the most practical application of AI, it could be a boon for creative industries where photo and film reshoots tend to be costly.
 For instance, using this newly proposed AI system, a photographer could digitally insert an actor without having to spend hours achieving the right effect in image editing software.